 the orange zest (pic.
 11) and the melted butter (pic.
 12).
 Whisk for a few more seconds.

 Add the prepared yeast mixture (pic.
 13).
 Replace the whisk attachment with the dough hook (pic.
 14).
 If you don’t have one, you’ll have to mix well with a spatula.

 Gradually add the flour, one tablespoon at a time (pic.
 15), while mixing continuously.
 Knead with the hook for 10 minutes (pic.
 16), on low speed.
 If you don’t have a dough hook, knead by hand for 15 minutes.

-The dough must be firm, smooth and a bit elastic.
+The dough must be smooth, soft and a bit elastic.
+If it is too sticky at this point, add a few tablespoons more flour and continue mixing.
 Place in a bowl (pic.
 17), cover with film or a kitchen towel and set aside for 2 – 3 hours to double in size.